GOVERNMENT JOB APPLICATION INSTRUCTIONS

 Imagery Analysis – MCIA provides imagery support to Department of Defense Intelligence Production Program requirements.
 Imagery analysts meet needs for imagery to be incorporated into other MCIA products such as non-combatant evacuation operations worldwide products.
 MCIA imagery analysts also work closely with geospatial analysts and general military intelligence analysts to create integrated products for fleet Marine customers.

 Science and Technology – MCIA provides scientific and technical intelligence support to Marine Corps Acquisitions and Marine Corps Foreign Materiel Acquisition and Exploitation.
 This analysis covers a broad range from non-lethal weapons technology, and very shallow water mines to armor and anti-armor technologies, and Information Operations threats.

 Information Technology – MCIA Technical Services Branch provides full service IT support to the command including installation and maintenance of servers and computers, maintenance of imagery dissemination elements, and unclassified, secret and top secret networks.

 Support – MCIA also employs specialists in the following support areas: administrative, installation and logistics, resource management, operations, editing and graphics, and librarians.

 How to Apply

 This year the Department of the Navy transitions from the CHART tool to USAJOBS for managing online applications.

-using and familiarizing themselves with the USAJOBS tool, the first stop to locating federal civilian vacancies, including Navy and Marine Corps job announcements.
+During the transition, applicants should begin using and familiarizing themselves with the USAJOBS tool, the first stop to locating federal civilian vacancies, including Navy and Marine Corps job announcements.